 Communicating the outcomes to senior managers and the rest of the organisation will help build valuable support for future energy management initiatives.

-A Best Practice Guide to Energy Performance Contracts Energy Efficiency Council
+A Best Practice Guide to Energy Performance Contracts (PDF 1.2MB) Energy Efficiency Council

 Guiding Principles for Successfully Implementing Industrial Energy Assessment Recommendations US Department of Energy

-Staff Awareness and Motivation Guide The New Zealand Energy Efficiency and Conservation Authority
+Staff Awareness and Motivation (PDF 810KB) The New Zealand Energy Efficiency and Conservation Authority